 17. What is the purpose of a Lock shared configuration resource?

-A Lock is specified for a ‘Critical Section’ group when the scope is ‘Multiple’.
-It can be used to ensure synchronization across process instances belonging to multiple processs definitions or for process instances across engines(Check multi engine flag for lock in this case and the BW engine needs to be configured with database persistence while deployment).
-If synchronization is for process instances belonging to the same processs definition inside one engine, just specify the scope as ‘Single’.
+Answer: A Lock is specified for a ‘Critical Section’ group when the scope is ‘Multiple’.
+It can be used to ensure synchronization across process instances belonging to multiple processes definitions or for process instances across engines(Check multi-engine flag for lock in this case and the BW engine needs to be configured with database persistence while deployment).
+If synchronization is for process instances belonging to the same process definition inside one engine, just specify the scope as ‘Single’.

 18. What are the different types of Transactions TIBCO provides?